gofractally/psibase/doc/psidk/src/default-apps/sites.md

 ### Fallback decompression

-If the client uses the "Accept-Encoding" HTTP request header to indicate that it does not support the encoding type of the requested content, and the server knows how to decompress the content, then the server will automatically decompress the content before serving it to the client.
+If the client uses the `Accept-Encoding` HTTP request header to indicate that it does not support the encoding type of the requested content, and the server knows how to decompress the content, then the server will automatically decompress the content before serving it to the client.

 The only encoding type that currently supports fallback decompression is Brotli.